DengPingFan/SINet/README.md

 1. Configuring your environment (Prerequisites):

-    Note that we only test on the aforementioned versions, and thus, any other version may be error!)
+    Note that SINet is only tested on Ubuntu OS with the following eviornments.
+It may work on other operating systems as well but we do not guarantee that it will.

     + creating a virtual environment: `conda create -n SINet python=3.6`

-    + installing apex for accelerate training process
+    + installing apex for accelerate training process with mixed precision.

     + installing necessary packages: `pip install -r requirements.txt`